MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/index.md

 ## Next steps

-Now that you understand how function calling works, you can proceed to learn how to configure various aspects of function calling that better correspond to your specific scenarios by referring to the [function choice behavior article](./function-choice-behaviors.md)
+Now that you understand how function calling works, you can proceed to learn how to configure various aspects of function calling that better correspond to your specific scenarios by going to the next step:

 > [!div class="nextstepaction"]
 > [Function Choice Behavior](./function-choice-behaviors.md)